 To bid must be accompanied with Bid security of Rs.
 1,00,000.00 (Rs.
 One Lac only) through Demand Draft/ RTGS/NEFT in favour of Nafed.
 The Bid security can also be deposited through RTGS / NEFT in favour of NAFED in Bank account as per details given below:-

-NAME OF BENEFICIARY : ( Detail of the Branch)
+NAME OF BENEFICIARY : National Agricultural Cooperative Marketing Federation of India Limited (NAFED)

-ACCOUNT NUMBER ; …………………..
+ACCOUNT NUMBER ; 921010029808354

-NAME OF BANK : …………………..
+NAME OF BANK : AXIS BANK

-ADDRESS OF THE BANK : ………………….
+ADDRESS OF THE BANK : BAGHMUGALIA

-IFS CODE : ………………….
+IFS CODE : UTIB0004726